henrikuuste/ESTCube-TechTalks/LessonsLearned2017/Presentation/presentation.md

 - Nuts, bolts, cleaning supplies, connectors, cables, ...
 - Covering costs can be difficult
+  - Stocking significant quantities of things that are not immediately needed
+  - Some things can be fairly costly
 - Allocate regular funds for this purpose
 - Assign people to deal with acquisition and organization